stat545ubc-2022/assignment-b1-and-b2-mlbaron1/README.md

 3) test-propTRUE.R contains the Exercise 4: Test the Function (25 points), using functions as part of the testthat package including expect_equal() and expect_error().

-4) .DS_Store appears to be a dependancy.
-Whenever I delete it, github complains that I need to pull the request and place it back in.

 Mahalo
 Michelle Kamigaki-Baron